pglen/pyedpro/README.md

   Starting PyEdPro with no command line arguments will put you back to the previous session, exactly where you left off.

- The editor will work on Windows, and can open UNIX and Windows files transparently.
-It will save the file as the current platform's native convention dictates.
+ The editor will work on all PyGobject platforms, and can open UNIX and Windows files transparently.
+It will save the file as the current platform's native CRLF convention dictates.

   Developer's note: in order to make PyEdPro multi platform, we save